Frequently Asked Questions (FAQ)

 Why does the US government give money to people who don't pay taxes?

-Your child is a qualifying child for purposes of the Child Tax Credit if your child meets the age, residency, dependency and relationship tests.
+Your child is a qualifying child for purposes of the (Additional) Child Tax Credit if your child meets the age, residency, dependency and relationship tests.

-Age: The child must be under age 17 on December 31, 2006 (for the 2006 return-a.m).
+Age: The child must be under age 17 on December 31 of the tax year.

 Residency: The child must be a citizen or resident of the United States.